NotTahaAli/NASM-Tools/README.md

 - `nasm-tools.dosboxCommand`: Command to Run DOSBOX or DOSBOX-X (e.g. dosbox or dosbox-x if in PATH)
 - `nasm-tools.nasmCommand`: Command to Run NASM (e.g. nasm if in PATH)
+- `nasm-tools.gdbCommand`: Command to Run GDB for debugging (e.g. gdb if in PATH)
+- `nasm-tools.i386ElfLdCommand`: Command to Run i386-elf-ld linker (e.g. i386-elf-ld if in PATH)
+- `nasm-tools.useModernDebugger`: Use GDB instead of AFD for debugging when available (boolean)

 ## Release Notes